ansys/pylumerical/doc/source/examples.rst

 Examples
 ########
-These examples demonstrate the behavior and usage of Pylumerical Library.
+These examples demonstrate the behavior and usage of PyLumerical.

 .. code-block:: python
     :linenos: